Sleep study: Polysomnogram

-Polysomnography records several body functions during sleep, including brain activity, eye movement, oxygen and carbon dioxide blood levels, heart rate and rhythm, breathing rate and rhythm, the flow of air through the mouth and nose, snoring, body muscle movements, and chest and belly movement.
+Polysomnography records several body functions during sleep, including brain activity, eye movement, oxygen and carbon dioxide blood levels, heart rate and heart rhythm, breathing rate and rhythm, the flow of air through the mouth and nose, snoring, body muscle movements, and chest and belly movement.
 These tests are typically done at night in a hospital or sleep center.
 Polysomnogram tests can give insight into what issue is occurring.

 Multiple sleep latency test

 The multiple sleep latency test measures, by several (four) nap opportunities in one day, how long it takes a person to fall asleep.
-It also determines whether rapid eye movement sleep sleep appears upon falling asleep.
+It also determines whether rapid eye movement appears upon falling asleep.
 It is usually performed immediately after an overnight study.
 This test is the standard to test for narcolepsy and idiopathic hypersomnia.

 Maintenance of wakefulness test

 This test measures whether a person can stay awake during a time when she or he is normally awake.
 Like the multiple sleep latency tests, the maintenance of wakefulness test is performed in a sleep diagnostic center over 4–5 nap periods.
 A mean sleep onset latency of less than 10 minutes is suggestive of excessive daytime sleepiness.